-Practise making these connections, and write them down.
+Practice making these connections, and write them down.
 You could start to build your own metaphor reference library!

-Practise metaphor thinking and writing as you do whatever you’re doing.
+Practice metaphor thinking and writing as you do whatever you’re doing.

 Write them down if you like, or just enjoy them privately.
-The more you practise the easier it will be to nail a great metaphor next time you need one.
+The more you practice the easier it will be to nail a great metaphor next time you need one.
 Creativity is a muscle – use it and it gets stronger.